1Strategy/cloud-custodian-demo/README.md

 - **Policy** Policies first specify a resource type, then filter those resources, and finally apply actions to those selected resources.
 Policies are written in YML format.
 - **Resource** Within your policy, you write filters and actions to apply to different resource types (e.g. EC2, S3, RDS, etc.).
 Resources are retrieved via the AWS API; each resource type has different filters and actions that can be applied to it.
-- **Filter** Filters are used to target the specific subset of resources that we're interested in.
+- **Filter** [Filters](https://capitalone.github.io/cloud-custodian/docs/policy/index.html) are used to target the specific subset of resources that we're interested in.
 Some examples: EC2 instances more than 90 days old; S3 buckets that violate tagging conventions.
-- **Action** Once you've filtered a given list of resources to your liking, you apply actions to those resources.
+- **Action** Once you've filtered a given list of resources to your liking, you apply [actions](https://capitalone.github.io/cloud-custodian/docs/policy/index.html) to those resources.
 Actions are verbs: e.g. stop, start, encrypt.
 - **Mode** `Mode` specifies how you would like the policy to be deployed.
-(If you simply want to execute the policy once, from the CLI, you do not need `mode`.)
-The mode specifies how the resource rule will execute, and which events the deployed lambda will respond to.
-Some common modes are:
-  - `config-rule`: Executes as an AWS Config rule
-  - `cloud-trail`: Executes in response to CloudTrail events
-  - `periodic`: Executes on a cron schedule
+If no mode is given, the policy will be executed once, from the CLI, and no lambda will be created.
+If your policy contains a `mode`, then a lambda will be created, plus any other resources required to trigger that lambda (e.g. CloudWatch event, Config rule, etc.).
+Check out the [More About Modes](#modes) section for more info.

 ## Working with the `policy.yml` file